-- (A) To For the convenience of the property owner and to assist in the enforcement of this Ordinance, and to avoid unnecessary confiscation and destruction of medicinal marijuana plants, marijuana grown for medicinal purposes in the unincorporated areas of Mendocino County subject to this Chapter may obtainhave "zip-ties" issued by the Mendocino County Sheriff's Office.
+(A) To assist in the enforcement of this Ordinance, and to avoid unnecessary confiscation and destruction of medicinal marijuana plants, marijuana grown for medicinal purposes in the unincorporated areas of Mendocino County subject to this Chapter may obtain "zip-ties" issued by the Mendocino County Sheriff's

+- Office.
 For proper identification, such "zip-ties" should be securely attached to the base of individual flowering marijuana plants. - (B) "Zip-Ties" can be obtained through the Mendocino County Sheriff's Office.
 All applicants for "zip-ties" must present a State-issued medical marijuana identification card or a valid medical recommendation.
 The fee for the "zip-ties" shall be set by the Mendocino County Board of Supervisors in accordance with all applicable laws and regulations and the Master Fee Policy.
 Any zip-tie fees may be discounted by fifty percent (50%) for Medi-Cal, SSI, and CMSP recipients, and equivalent income-qualified veterans.